TomasJani/PV177-Log-Collection-and-Analysis/README.md

 # PV177 Log Collection and Analysis

-Log Collection and Analysis project for the course PV177 Data Science in semester Fall 2019.
+Synopsis: Log Collection and Analysis project for the course PV177 Data Science in semester Fall 2019.

+The goal of this project is to run Elastic Stack as a server in OpenStack that collect data from Filebeat or Metricbeat running on the host machines and analyze this data using Kibana.

 ## MetaCentrum Account Setup